What is JIA-associated uveitis?

 If the inflammation is not treated promptly, scarring and vision problems develop, including glaucoma, cataracts and eventually loss of vision.
 Uveitis can occur during or after JIA, and even after the disease is under control and there aren’t other symptoms.

-Uveitis may not have obvious symptoms, and symptoms tend to develop slowly.
+Uveitis symptoms may not be obvious symptoms, and tend to develop slowly.
 Sometimes children say the light bothers them or they have blurred vision.
 If your child has been diagnosed with JIA, it is very important to see a pediatric ophthalmologist regularly and pay attention to the following signs:

 - Red eyes